snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-knowledge-connector.md

 >[!NOTE]
 >The Salesforce Knowledge Microsoft Graph connector is in preview.
 If you wish to get early access to try it, sign up using [this form](https://forms.office.com/r/JniPmK5bzm).

+>[!NOTE]
+>Make sure that the Salesforce account used to log in for the Salesforce Knowledge Microsoft Graph connector is the same as the account already logged into Salesforce.

 ## Capabilities
 - Index Salesforce Knowledge articles.
 - Enable users within the company to ask questions in natural language using Copilot and receive answers based on articles in Salesforce.
 Examples: